Netwrecker/Crypto-Encrypter/README.md

          pip install cryptography

+3. **In windows**
+   * Run the application by executing the following command in your terminal or command prompt:

+         python crypto_encrypter.py
+ 4. **In Linux**
-3. Run the application by executing the following command in your terminal or command prompt:
+   * Run the application by executing the following command in your terminal or command prompt:

-         Ipython crypto_encrypter.py
+         python3 crypto_encrypter.py

-4. A window will open with the application interface.
+5. A window will open with the application interface.

-5. Click the "Browse Files" button to select the file you want to encrypt or decrypt.
+6. Click the "Browse Files" button to select the file you want to encrypt or decrypt.

 5. Enter the file path in the text field provided.